-128 For plan years beginning in 2018, the affordability percentage is 9.56% employee (Employee A) does not use tobacco and the cost of their premiums is \$3,700.
+Example: Consider an employer that offers an eligible employer-sponsored plan with a non-discriminatory wellness program that reduces premiums by \$300 for employees who do not use tobacco products or who complete a smoking cessation course.
+Premiums are reduced by \$200 if an employee completes cholesterol screening within the first six months of the plan year.
+One employee (Employee A) does not use tobacco and the cost of their premiums is \$3,700.
 Another employee (Employee B) uses tobacco and the cost of their premiums is \$4,000.
 Only the incentives related to tobacco use are counted toward the premium used to determine the affordability of the employer's plan.
 Accordingly, Employee B is treated as having earned the \$300 incentive for attending a smoking cessation course.
 Thus, the employee's required contribution to premium for determining affordability for both Employees A and B is \$3,700.
 The \$200 incentive for completing the cholesterol screening is disregarded.
-130
+131